phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

-This guide provides an overview of the first two options, with basic details on how to set up an account, link it to a code repository, import projects, compile them, and download packaged apps.
+This guide provides an overview of the first two options, with basic details on how to set up an account, link it to a code repository, import projects, compile them, download packaged apps, and install them wirelessly onto a device.
 Whichever option you choose, the CLI offers the easiest way to set up the project's required top-level `www` project directory, with its `config.xml` package specification and its `index.html` home page.
 See The Command-line Interface for information on how to use the CLI to generate a new project.
 See the Build Applications Remotely section for details on how to use the CLI's `remote` command to compile your local project in PhoneGap Build.

 <!-- Q: is CLI's `login` command required once per project? -->